 We are glad to customize this training to address your organizations specific challenges and requirements.

 The cultures of Indigenous Peoples and non-Indigenous people is very different.
-They have a very different mindset on several the powerful cultural dimensions which make up their Cultural DNA such as their viewpoints, core beliefs, core values, way of life, and other important “cultural drivers”.
+They have a different mindset on several the cultural dimensions which make up their Cultural DNA such as their viewpoints, core beliefs, core values, way of life, and other important “cultural drivers”.

-Indigenous Peoples and non-Indigenous people also have live very different life experiences which has shaped them.
+Indigenous Peoples and non-Indigenous people have also live very different life experiences which has shaped them.

 To enhance the practical and value-adding aspects of our our inclusion training, I spent a day at the largest First Nations reserve in Canada – the Six Nations of the Grand River (only reserve in North America with six Iroquois Nations living together).
 During my time on the reservation, I visited a number of places including the Six Nations Council Administrative Office, restaurants, and other reservation facilities.
 Every Indigenous Person I met was reserved, polite, helpful, and friendly.